SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration.md

 Users can search for round-trip flights by informing a departure date, origin / departure airport, a return date and a destination / return airport.
 If searching for a one-way flight, they must inform departure information and destination airport, however, they shouldn't provide a return date.

-The users are able to **omit one** of the airports (departure or return) when they want to departure from or return to their home airport.
-For this, they need to have a preferred airport configured in their Travel Profile — under Air Travel Preferences, set **Preferred Departure Airport**.
+Users are able to **omit one** of the airports (departure or return) when they want to departure from or return to their home airport.
+For this, they need to have a preferred departure airport configured in their Travel Profile — under Air Travel Preferences, set **Preferred Departure Airport**.
+Or they can select an airport while following the deeplink.
+In case the departure airport was missing in the deeplink, there is also the option to save the selected airport to the profile.

 #### URI Template